Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 This document adapts the {{RFC6349}} Framework for TCP Throughput Testing to the QUIC protocol {{RFC9000}}.
 RFC6349 defines a methodology for testing sustained TCP Layer performance.
-Like TCP {{RFC793}}, QUIC is a connection oriented transport protocol.
+Like TCP {{RFC793}}, QUIC is a connection-oriented transport protocol.
 However, there are multiple differences between both protocols and some of these differences impact the throughput testing methodology.

-For easier reference, this document follows the same organisation as {{RFC6349}} and each section describes changes relevant to the equivalent {{RFC6349}} section.
+For easier reference, this document follows the same organization as {{RFC6349}} and each section describes changes relevant to the equivalent {{RFC6349}} section.
-The scope and goals section is omited as the objective of this document is precisely to remain within the same scope and goals of {{RFC6349}}.
+The scope and goals section is omitted as the objective of this document is precisely to remain within the same scope and goals of {{RFC6349}}.
 {{methodology}} presents changes to the individual steps of the {{RFC6349}} methodology.
 {{metrics}} describes the three main metrics used to measure QUIC Throughput.
 {{conducting}} covers conducting QUIC Throughput testing.